 Silicone breast implants

-- Scar tissue that distorts the shape of the breast implant (capsular contracture)
+- Scar tissue that changes the shape of the breast implant — a condition called capsular contracture

 - Breast pain

-- Changes in nipple and breast sensation, usually temporary
+- Changes in nipple and breast feeling, which is often temporary

 Ruptured saline implant